 Time: Date:

 Name:

 Discussion outcomes:

-Notification to the regulator: All approved providers must notify the service and/or the health safety or wellbeing of a child has been compromise
+Notification to the regulator: All approved providers must notify the quality assessment and regulatory division if there is an incident at the service and/or the health safety or wellbeing of a child has been compromised while attending the service.

 Time: Date:

 Names:

-Discussion outcomes:
+Notification outcomes (if any):

 CRITICAL ACTION 3: CONTACTING PARENTS/CARERS

 Actions taken (alleged victim)

-Provide details of your discussion with parents/cares (if approprietation to determine if it is deemed appropriate, parents must be contact suspicion)
+Provide details of your discussion with parents/cares (if appropriate, parents must be contact suspicion)

-Have you sought advice from DFFH child protection or Victori ia police? □ yes □no

-Is it appropriate to contact parent/carer: \square yes \square no

-List reasons if it is not appropriate to contact parent/carer:
+Have you sought advice from DFFH child protection or Victoria police? ☐ yes ☐ no Is it appropriate to contact parent/carer: ☐ yes ☐ no List reasons if it is not appropriate to contact parent/carer:

 If contacting parent/carer, provide the following details:

 Name of staff member making the call:

 Name of parent/carer receiving the call:

 Discussion outcomes:

 CRITICAL ACTION 4: PROVIDING ONGOING SUPPORT

-Planned actions: Include details on what follow-up actions have occurr red to support that child for example referral to specialised services:
+Planned actions: Include details on what follow-up actions have occur red to support that child for example referral to specialised services:

 Follow up actions:

 Support:

 Referrals: